Sperry Rail Service: Reorientation Towards Inspection Services

 More information about the types of defects that can be found by the Sperry rail car is detailed in this document.

-Takeover of Harsco Track Technologies
+Acquisition of Harsco Track Technologies

 On August 29, 2002, Sperry Rail Service acquired Harsco Corporation's rail flaw detection (RFD) group.
-Harsco's track maintenance division, also known as Harsco Track Technologies (HTT), was located in Danbury, Connecticut, Sperry's home town.
-With this takeover Sperry's rail flaw detection fleet increased by 30 trucks.
+Harsco's track maintenance division, also known as Harsco Track Technologies (HTT), was located in Danbury, Connecticut, Sperry's hometown.
+With this takeover, Sperry's rail flaw detection fleet increased by 30 trucks.
 Harsco's Rail Flaw Service was previously known as Pandrol Jackson Technologies.